ysono/CarND-T1P2-Traffic-Sign-Classifier-Project/writeup.md

 An alternative was:

-1. Geneerate 3 additional images, by cropping, by distorting, and by adding noise
+1. Generate 3 additional images, by cropping, by distorting, and by adding noise
 1. Pre-process: grayscale then normalize.

 This alternative would yield 3x images per original.
 However, as mentioned above, generating random values for 3 rgb layers (only to later have them merged into 1 grayscale layer) was much more expensive.
 Generating 4x was cheaper than 3x.
 For this reason, the alternative pipeline was rejected.

 ##### 7. Evenly distribute classes in the training dataset

-After the multiplicity of the generation pipeline was determined, the amount of generation required was calculated across each class, such that all classes would end up with about the same amount of samples.
+After the multiplicity of the generation pipeline was determined, the amount of generation required was calculated across each class, such that all classes would end up with similar amounts of samples.
+In fact, it was possible to generate s.t. every class had exactly the same amount.
+In the notebook, the bar graph titled `Distribution of classifications in the generated training dataset` shows this.

+The details of the implementation are commented in function `generation_sampling`.
+Its summary is as follows:

+- The most populous class, the class number 2, has about 2000 raw samples
+- It was decided that 1% of class number 2 would still get passed to the generation pipeline, s.t. it would have about (2000 + 20 * 2 = 2040) samples
+- All other classes would generate enough to approximately match this amount
+- For every class, the whole set was multiplied by 2x by addition of noise, s.t. it would have about 4080 samples.

 As an undesirable side effect, the size of the training dataset became completely skewed w.r.t. the validation dataset.
-Whereas the original ratio of validation vs trainig was `4410/34799 = 12.7%`, after generation, it became `4410/464502 = 0.9%`.
-This could explain the slow improvement in training accuracy w.r.t. validation accuracy, to be seen below.
-As a possible remedy for this problem, multiplicity of generation should be reduced for populous classes, e.g. by applying the pipeline to a portion of the raw dataset that is inversely proportional to the representation of the class.
-Another remedy could be to reallocate some samples from raw training dataset to validation; if we were aiming for `70/15/15` distribution, `15/70 = 21.4%`, and the original 12.7% was already too low.
+Whereas the original ratio of validation vs trainig was `4410/34799 = 12.7%`, after generation, it became `4410/176298 = 2.5%`.
+This could have worsened the lagging of training accuracy w.r.t. validation accuracy during early epochs, to be seen below.

+A possible remedy could be to reallocate some samples from raw training dataset to validation; if we were aiming for `70/15/15` distribution, `15/70 = 21.4%`, and the original 12.7% was already too low.

+Nevertheless, the resulting model performed very well, so this generation strategy was retained.

 ##### 8. Summary

-In LeCun's paper (Sermanet et al., 2011), he mentions
+In LeCun's paper (Sermanet et al., 2011), he mentions:

 > real-world variabilities such as viewpoint variations, lighting conditions (saturations, low-contrast), motion-blur, occlusions, sun glare, physical damage, colors fading, graffiti, stickers and an input resolution as low as 15x15

-The generation pipeline attempts to replicate some of these natural effects and apply them onto the raw dataset that already have these effects.
+The goal of sample generation is to replicate some of these natural effects and apply them onto the raw dataset, though they may already have these effects.

-The goal of pre-processing is to constrain the scalar of each pixel to `[-1, 1]`.
-The combination of grayscaling and normalizing changes the per-pixel memory from `3 * uint8 = 3 bytes` to `1 * float32 = 4 bytes`.
+The goal of pre-processing is to constrain the scalar of each pixel to `[-1, 1]`, and to consequently prevent weight instability.
+The combination of grayscaling and normalizing increased the per-pixel memory size from `3 * uint8 = 3 bytes` to `1 * float32 = 4 bytes`.

 ####2.
 Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

+Follow along in the notebook [here](report.html#Model-Architecture).

 My final model consisted of the following layers: